Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Techniques

-Rather than working through \cite{colding1997harmonic, kleiner2010new} and the Poincar{\'e} inequality, we take a much more direct (and arguably significantly simpler) approach which directly relates spectral and combinatorial quantities.
-The starting point is the notion of $t$-step collision probability $\CP_t\,.$ The $t$-step collision probability equals the probability that two independent walks of length $t$ have the same endpoint when starting from the same vertex.\footnote{A technical detail is that our analysis uses \textit{lazy} random walks.} Thus $1/\CP_t$ serves as a probabilistic analog of the size of a ball (a similar notion was also used in \cite{mckenzie2021support}).
+We take a much more direct (and arguably significantly simpler) approach which directly relates spectral and combinatorial quantities.
+The starting point is the notion of $t$-step collision probability $\CP_t\,.$ The $t$-step collision probability equals the probability that two independent walks of length $t$ have the same endpoint when starting from the same vertex, sampled from the stationary distribution of $G$.\footnote{A technical detail is that our analysis uses \textit{lazy} random walks.} Thus $1/\CP_t$ serves as a probabilistic analog of the size of the ball $B(t)$ (a similar notion was also used in \cite{mckenzie2021support}).
+This motivates us to consider the following ``smooth'' version of the doubling constant: